uc-cdis/covid19-tools/covid19-notebooks/readme.md

 ## "PFB_example" notebook:

 Once a PFB is loaded into the workspace, either by uploading a PFB file or by exporting a PFB from explorer, the data contained in the PFB may be examined by converting to tsv files.
-This notebook provides a tutorial on how to export data contained in a PFB for analysis into a workspace environment using the PyPFB library via the Gen3 CLI.
+This notebook provides a tutorial on how to export data contained in a PFB for analysis into a workspace environment using the PyPFB library via the Gen3 CLI and directly in python.